tengrommel/ea/sys/readme.md

 Let's look at a practical example.
 We want to implement a custom reader that takes the content from another reader and transforms it into uppercase;

+# output and writers
+> The reasoning that applies to incoming streams also applies to outgoing ones.
+We have the io.Writer interface, in which the application can only send data, and the io.WriteCloser interface, in which it is also able to close the connection.

+# The bytes writer
+> We already saw that the bytes package offers Buffer, which has both reading and writing capabilities.
+This implements all the methods of the ByteReader interface, plus more than one Writer interface:

+- io.Writer: This can act as a regular writer.
+- io.WriterAt: This makes it possible to write from a certain position onward
+- io.ByteWriter: This makes it possible to write single bytes

+bytes.Buffer is a very flexible structure considering that it works for both, Writer and ByteWriter and works best if reused, thanks to the Reset and Truncate methods.
+Instead of leaving a used buffer to be recycled by the GC and make a new buffer, it is better to reset the existing one, keeping the underlying array for the buffer and setting the slice length to 0.

+# The string writer
+> A byte buffer executes a copy of the bytes in order to produce a string.
+This is why, in version 1.10, strings.Builder made its debut.

+# Defining a writer
+> Any custom implementation of any writer can be defined in the application.
+A very common case is a decorator, which is a writer that wraps another writer and alter or extends what the original writer does.

+As for the reader, it is a good habit to have a constructor that accepts another writer and possibly wraps it in order to make it compatible with a lot of the strandard library structures, such as the following:

+- *os.File
+- *bytes.Buffer
+- *strings.Builder